Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function

 A GMVAE is an unsupervised clustering and dimensionality reduction algorithm that uses a Gaussian Mixture Model (GMM) to cluster data in a lower-dimensional latent space.
-Thus, they are an attractive choice for the indicator function. \cite{dilokthanakul_deep_2017, kingma_introduction_2019, cinelli_variational_2021} A variational autoencoder (VAE) is a neural network architecture based on variational Bayesian methods that encodes a large dimensional input, $\mathbf{x}\in\mathbb{R}^n$, (i.e. the aerocapture trajectory) into a lower dimensional latent space, $\mathbf{z}\in\mathbb{R}^d$, where $d \ll n$, according to a given distribution, and then decodes the information in the latent space back to the input space.
+GMVAEs are an extension of Variational Autoencoders (VAEs).
+A VAE is a neural network architecture based on variational Bayesian methods that encodes a large dimensional input, $\mathbf{x}\in\mathbb{R}^n$, (i.e. the aerocapture trajectory) into a lower dimensional latent space, $\mathbf{z}\in\mathbb{R}^d$, where $d \ll n$, according to a given distribution, and then decodes the information in the latent space back to the input space~\cite{cinelli_variational_2021}.
 The use of deep neural networks for the encoder and decoder allows the autoencoder to leverage nonlinear relationships in the input data.

-A GMVAE differs from a traditional VAE as the latent space is a mixture of Gaussians instead of a single Gaussian, which allows the GMVAE to capture multi-modal distributions in the input data, shown in \cref{fig:gmvae_structure}.
-In encoding input data to the latent space, the GMVAE can determine the probability that a given sample belongs to a certain cluster using the weights, means, and covariances of the GMM components.
+A GMVAE differs from a traditional VAE as the latent space is a mixture of Gaussians instead of a single Gaussian, which allows the GMVAE to capture multi-modal distributions in the input data, depicted notionally in \cref{fig:gmvae_structure}.
+After encoding input data to the latent space, the GMVAE can determine the probability that a given sample belongs to a certain cluster using the weights, means, and covariances of the GMM components.
 By reducing the dimension of the data from $n$ to $d \ll n$, the GMVAE can perform more efficient clustering on the lower dimensional encoded data.
 Only the encoded latent space representation is required to determine the cluster membership probabilities, while the decoder is required for training to ensure that the latent space is an accurate representation of the input data.
-As shown in the figure, the decoded data can be noisier and lower variance than the input data if the GMVAE is not well-trained.

 The main advantage of using a GMVAE is the computational speed with which trajectory cluster membership can be determined.
 The GMVAE is trained to minimize the log-evidence lower boundary (ELBO) \cite{dilokthanakul_deep_2017}: